BitCurator/documentation/docs/All Step-by-Step Guides/Forensics and Reporting Guides/Regular Expressions in Bulk Extractor.md

 Matching patterns with regular expressions in bulk\_extractor
 -------------------------------------------------------------

 The **bulk\_extractor** tool includes the option to find items that match a particular regular expression.
 (There are many good introductions to working with regular expressions online.
-If you're not sure where to start, try [here](http://www.joshondesign.com/2011/04/12/joshs-quick-intro-to-regex/)).
+If you're not sure where to start, try [Intro to Regex](http://www.joshondesign.com/2011/04/12/joshs-quick-intro-to-regex/) or the [Regular Expression Cheat Sheet](https://docs.exploratory.io/data-wrangling/regular_expression)).

 ![Re-bevselect.jpg](attachments/Re-bevselect.jpg)